dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 Each of the three parts of the demo must run in its own terminal window.
 For each setup, each package has a single npm command that is used to build and launch the package.

-* For payment-backend and shop-backend, run `npm run build` and `npx dbos start` to build and launch the app, respectively.
+* For payment-backend and shop-backend, run `npm run build` and `SHOP_PORT=8082 PAYMENT_PORT=8086 npx dbos start` to build and launch the app, respectively.
 * For shop-frontend, run `npm run dev` to launch the app.

 > If you are using VSCode, there are launch configurations for each individual package in the demo.